 Dr. Gardner-Nix was a Chronic Pain Consulting Physician, Department of Anaesthesia, Pain Clinic, St Michael’s Hospital until 2018, and is currently an Associate Professor in the Department of Anaesthesia, University of Toronto.
-She is also on staff at Northumberland Hills Hospital, Cobourg.
+She is also on courtesy staff at Northumberland Hills Hospital, Cobourg.

 She trained in the renowned Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) program in the USA in 2001.

-Thousands of chronic pain sufferers across Ontario have taken the MBCPM™ programmes, where they learn skills for changing their relationship with pain, suffering and stress, developing new “habits” which involve neuroplastic changes in the brain.
-She extended MBCPM™ courses to patients attending many health facilities across Ontario using the Ontario Telemedicine Network (OTN), and, since 2012, through training other health care professionals to facilitate the courses, She has also developed and added alumni courses.
+Thousands of chronic pain sufferers across Ontario have taken the MBCPM™ programs, learning skills for changing their relationship with pain, suffering and stress, and developing new “habits” which involve neuroplastic changes in the brain.
+She extended MBCPM™ courses to patients attending many health facilities across Ontario using the Ontario Telemedicine Network (OTN), and, since 2012, trained other health care professionals to facilitate the courses.
+She also developed and added alumni courses.